zwoefler/data-is-aweseome/DOCS/tutorials/create_data_project.md

 ```

 ## 🧩 Aspects of your project
-All your steps must be reproducable!
+All steps must be reproducable!

 **Data Collection**: A simple reproducable way to gather the data
 **Data Processing**: Cleaning duplicates, usable data schema